 Mission Point Resort is one of Michigan’s most celebrated hotels.
 It was voted as Michigan’s best place to stay by Condé Nast Travel, and consistently ranks amongst the top hotels in the United States.
-With 5 restaurants, incredible lakefront views, and the island’s highest rated spa, Mission Point Resort is another treasure on the island, and a worthy inclusion in the Mackinac Island Luxury Travel Guide.
+With 5 restaurants, incredible lakefront views, and the island’s highest rated and largest spa, Mission Point Resort is another treasure on the island, and a worthy inclusion in the Mackinac Island Luxury Travel Guide.

 Although the island is 80% state park, camping is not permitted anywhere on the island, at any time.

 Mackinac Island is home to some of Michigan’s finest dining, freshest ingredients, and most inventive chefs.
 Explore all Mackinac Island has to offer discerning palates by dining at the following restaurants during your next visit to the island.

 Afternoon Tea at Grand Hotel is a beautiful tradition where guests and non-hotel guests alike can enjoy an assortment of finger sandwiches, sweets, fruits, and a glass of sherry or champagne while enjoying the view and relaxing during a day of exploring the island.
 Reservations recommended.

 Carleton’s Tea Store inside Grand Hotel serves light lunches, pastries, tea, and drinks throughout the afternoon.
 It’s a great way to enjoy Grand Hotel, even if you are just visiting for the day.

 Chianti at Mission Point Resort is one of the only places to find Italian food on the island, and it is delightful!

 Cudahy Chophouse at Inn at Stonecliff has some of the best charcuterie anywhere in Michigan, plus they have a full menu and cocktail bar.